tlcornell/rs-regex/README.md

    transition tables on start-up.
 More generally, we expect heavy traffic: all text in a document is expected to match some pattern.
 This is not search.
 * From experience, I'm pretty sure we can do without capture groups.
-   Some times you need to break up the matched string in the action code, but really it's better to do it there than pay for capture group support everywhere.
+   Sometimes you need to break up the matched string in the action code, but really it's better to do it there than pay for capture group support everywhere.